 As we noted in a post last year at this time, pension plans that are not fully funded for PBGC purposes have two parts to their PBGC premium.
 One part is a flat rate premium of $83 per participant in 2020 ($86 for 2021, as just announced by the PBGC).
 The other is a variable rate premium that looks to the value of the plan’s “unfunded vested benefits,” which is the excess, if any, of the plan’s Premium Funding Target over the fair market value of plan assets.

 Our employee benefits and executive compensation practice is available to help employers evaluate and troubleshoot potential issues arising from the changing work environment and economic situation caused by the COVID-19 pandemic.
-This guidance reviews the employee benefits and executive compensation issues that we have been assisting clients with in the last few days.

 As concerns continue regarding the possibility of an economic downturn, plan sponsors should be aware of the effects that two potential downturn events could have on their qualified plans.

 As we look forward to 2020, we bring you a few key takeaways on the hot topics and trends that individuals operating in the employee benefits space are watching in health and welfare, plan sponsor considerations, executive compensation, fiduciary, and fringe benefits.